hindu-muppala/hindu-muppala/README.md

 - Generated and curated data to solve the **GEN AI Image diffusion problem**.

+### Data Related Work

+- Designed query resolve chat bot, pest disease classification data science solutions in participation of WWT AII India Women Hackathon and stood third.
+- Designed custom data for the urban land image classification in less than hour in participation of the Hacktoberfest'24 Hackathon.
+- Achieved top 94 in Kaggle Play Ground Series - 4 (Episode 5) where applied ensemble techniques to improve accuracy.
+- Achieved top 92 in Kaggle Playground Series - 4 (Episode 6), applied stratified random forest on imbalanced data to enhance model accuracy.
+- Designed custom data of curves to generate the curved curves from the uncurved curves for the Adobe GenAI Hackathon 2024.

 ## Skills

 - **Programming Languages:** Python, JavaScript, SQL, Java, HTML, CSS